What is the FAFSA?

 The Free Application for Federal Student Aid, or FAFSA, is an application a student submits that determines qualification for federal aid, including grants, loans, and work-study.
 The completion of the FAFSA is necessary to be considered for financial aid.

 The FAFSA gives you access to the largest source of financial aid to help pay for college!
 New Mexico State University offers federal and state aid to qualified students, and your eligibility for that aid is determined by the FAFSA.

 When do I fill out the FAFSA?

-New starting Fall 2016: the FAFSA will open on October 1st of each year.
-For the 2017-18 FAFSA, you will need to use 2015 tax information.
+The FAFSA will open on October 1st of each year.
+For the 2018-19 FAFSA, you will need to use 2016 tax information.
 We encourage you to fill out the FAFSA as soon as possible after the opening date.
 Certain funds are awarded on a first come, first serve basis, including work-study, so it’s very important to submit the FAFSA as early as possible.
 The priority deadline for the FAFSA is March 1st of each year.
 However, a FAFSA can be filed at anytime during the academic year.

 The FAFSA needs to be filed every year you attend school in order to determine eligibility for federal financial aid.

 Can I get an early estimate of my aid?